Hippophae rhamnoides 'Inya' (female)

 Hippophae rhamnoides 'Inya' (Inya Sea Buckthorn) produces large orange-red fruits (0,85g per fruit or 85g/100 fruits in average).
-Inya is a russian female cultivar featuring almost thornless branches, making berries easy to pick by hand.
-A yield variety that has high fruit productivity from the age of three (up to 14,9t/ha).
+Inya is a Russian female cultivar, featuring almost thornless branches, making berries easy to pick by hand.
+A highly productive variety that has high fruit yield from the age of three (up to 14,9t/ha).

 Inya's fruit is noted for its exceptional taste and high carotene content (25mg/100g).
 While its vitamin C content (80mg/100g) is more modest and its oil content (4% of its weight) is one of the lowest, this variety is recommended for making cosmetics.
 With a low sugar rate of 5,2% and fairly high acidity (1,7%), Inya Sea Buckthorn is not particularly recommended for juices.